 - The full CHP electric energy generated is intended solely for on-site use by the customer and shall not exceed the customer’s on-site, average electric energy needs.

 - All installations must be determined to be cost effective using the Total Resource Cost (TRC) test.
+A TRC of greater than or equal to 1 is considered cost effective.
 Contact a program representative for TRC assistance.

 - All installations must meet all appropriate environmental regulations, and owner must attest that the facility is in compliance with all local, state and federal regulations.

 - Waste Energy Recovery (WER) projects are also eligible.

 Program participants are required to seek pre-approval before purchasing their equipment to ensure that it meets program requirements and is eligible for incentives.

 To qualify for incentives for a CHP project through the Custom Program, equipment must be new and installed after receipt of the formal pre-approval letter from the program administrator.
 All installations must be installed and operational (generating) by Dec.
 31, 2019.

 Incentive payment is subject to approval from FirstEnergy’s Ohio utilities, will be a singular payment and will be based up kilowatt-hour (kWh) savings results supported by one year of data, post project commissioning.
 On an exception basis, a single payment may be extended at the companies’ sole discretion for up to five years from the point of commissioning.

 Incentives rates for approved projects in years 2018 and 2019 are:

 Final incentive amount will be calculated based on the following criteria: